Blueprint-Finance/concrete-docs/docs/01-Overview/user-journey.md

 ### Liquidation Protection Fees
 For users opting into **Concrete’s Loan Protect**, an additional fee is charged (e.g., 0.3% of the loan).
 This service protects users from costly liquidations by managing their loan-to-value ratios with emergency credits, keeping their position safe from market volatility.

-To enhance the **user journey** of a single dollar in Concrete, based on our latest conversation and previous details, there are a few key points to add or emphasize to give a fuller picture of how Concrete operates:

-### 1. **Enhanced Borrowing Flexibility**
-On **Day 500**, as Concrete matures, users will benefit from enhanced borrowing functionality.
-Concrete allows users to not only borrow stablecoins like USDT but also to borrow across different chains and assets.
-By Day 500, users can interact with assets on one chain (e.g., Ethereum) and borrow or manage liquidity on another (e.g., Avalanche), creating **cross-chain liquidity** management capabilities.

-### 2. **Automatic Rebalancing and Debt Servicing**
-Concrete integrates **automated debt servicing**, using the yield generated from the assets you’ve deposited to cover borrowing costs.
-This ensures that users never have to worry about manually managing their loan repayments.
-The **yield from your assets can be used to automatically pay off the interest on your loan**, leaving users to profit from the remaining yield while maintaining liquidity.

-### 3. **Yield and Risk Optimization**
-By **Day 500**, Concrete offers more **advanced risk-adjusted yield strategies**.
-The platform continues to dynamically optimize both yield and risk exposure.
-As user funds grow, Concrete reallocates assets between the safest and highest-yielding opportunities in real time.
-This helps users avoid the risks associated with manual portfolio management and individual DeFi protocol failures.

-### 4. **Community-Driven Yield Strategies and Vaults**
-By Day 500, users have access to **community-driven vaults**, which allow expert users to create and share advanced yield strategies.
-These can be integrated into Concrete’s automated systems, giving users more tailored, higher-risk, or specialized yield options without managing complex strategies themselves.

 ## Example Journey